 What Is A Hair Follicle?

 Hair follicle is a part of the skin which regulates the hair growth by bringing cells together and controlling their interactions with hormones and immune cells.
 Hair follicle is a dynamic organ in the human body, made up of around 20 different kinds of cells.
 It is a kind of sac like structure from which hair growth occurs.
 Structurally hair follicles consist of a papilla at the base made up of connective tissues, hair matrix around it, the root sheath and the bulge (possesses stem cells) at the outer sheath.
 The sebaceous glands can be found at the top of the follicle.
-However, these sebaceous glands will not be found on hair follicles which are under the skin of your palm, soles and lips.
-A healthy and strong hair follicle on your scalp can on an average grow up to 0.5 inches or 133 mm in a month.
+However, these sebaceous glands will not be found on hair which are under the skin of your palm, soles and lips.
+A healthy and strong hair on your scalp can on an average grow up to 0.5 inches or 133 mm in a month.

-Structure Of A Hair Follicle
+Anatomy Of Hair

-A hair follicle is made of a number of parts that make up its structure that include –
+A hair is made of a number of parts that make up its structure that include –

 - Hair Shaft – The part of hair which is visible and emerges from the skin is known as hair shaft.
 The hair shaft is made up of 3 layers of attached, keratinized, dead cells